The Age of Love (Age of Love song): Background and production

 The original version of "The Age of Love" was produced by Bruno Sanchioni and Roger Samyn at the DiKi Records record shop and recording studio in Mouscron, Belgium.
 At the time, Sanchioni had just come from finishing promotional activities for his track "Te Quiero", which he released under the pseudonym Pedro Ramón.
 Speaking to Italian blog Decadance in 2021, Roger's son and current DiKi Records owner Jean-François Samyn recalls Sanchioni working on an instrumental demo that sounded "quite promising".
 Although Roger and Jean-François liked what Sanchioni was working on at the time and encouraged him to keep working on it, he was ultimately frustrated as he was unable to get the right vocals to fit with the track.
 One day, however, after listening to the D-Shake song "Yaaah", Sanchioni said to Jean-François that what the demo truly needed was "a 'C'mon'-type sample, perhaps sung by a woman".

 For many years, the identity of the vocalist behind the spoken female vocals featured in the song was unknown; some sites had previously attributed it to Dutch model and singer Karen Mulder.
 However, it was officially revealed in the Decadance interview by Jean-François that those vocals were actually performed by French dancer Valérie Honoré.

 One night after performing as a dancer for Sanchioni's shows as Pedro Ramón at a club in Paris, he had asked Honoré about doing some female vocals on one of his musical projects, wanting something in the vein of the French spoken-word segments in Visage's song "Fade to Grey".
 When Honoré came to record her vocals for the song in Sanchioni's studio, she was ultimately taken aback at how the track sounded almost nothing like "Fade to Grey".
 Regardless, she wrote and recorded the English lines "Come on, dance with me / Move your body, you like the beat".
 Honoré was not aware of her vocals being featured in the final version of the song until she heard it in a club one night.
-She was not credited on any versions of the original release, and it was only until 2021 when her name was finally listed on vinyl reissues of "The Age of Love".
+She was not credited on any versions of the original release, and only in 2021 was her name finally listed on vinyl reissues of "The Age of Love".
 Honoré has since gone on to work in decorating and upholstery.